ChristosBouronikos/football_analytics/README.md

 Collection of football analytics projects, data, and analysis by [Edd Webster](https://twitter.com/eddwebster)

 Within the notebooks repository, analysis is split in the following sections:
-- <b>data parsing / web scraping</b> - acquisition of data from various sources including Wyscout, StatsBomb, FBref, TransferMarkt, and Understat
+- <b>A) Data Parsing / Web Scraping</b> - acquisition of data from various sources including Wyscout, StatsBomb, FBref, TransferMarkt, and Understat
-- <b>data engineering</b> - cleaning of the data, fuzzy matching of distinct datasets
+- <b>B) Data Engineering</b> - cleaning of the data, fuzzy matching of distinct datasets
-- <b>data analysis</b> - analysis of the data in Python (TBA)
+- <b>C) Data Analysis</b> - analysis of the data in Python (TBA)

 Scraped / cleaned data is made available where possible.
 All notebooks in this repository can help you acquire the data.

-Please see [public.tableau.com/profile/edd.webster/](https://public.tableau.com/profile/edd.webster/) for Tableau visualisations and dashboard of the data in this repository.
+Please see [public.tableau.com/profile/edd.webster/](https://public.tableau.com/profile/edd.webster/) for Tableau visualisations and dashboards of the data in acquired, cleaned and fuzzy-matched in this repository.